hx2A/py5website/reference/py5graphics_save.rst

 .. title: Py5Graphics.save()
 .. slug: py5graphics_save
-.. date: 2021-05-04 20:06:05 UTC+00:00
+.. date: 2021-07-06 22:46:12 UTC+00:00
 .. tags:
 .. category:
 .. link:
 .. description: py5 Py5Graphics.save() documentation
 .. type: text

-Save image data to a file.
+Save the Py5Graphics drawing surface to an image file.

 Description
 ===========

-Save image data to a file.
+Save the Py5Graphics drawing surface to an image file.
 This method uses the Python library Pillow to write the image, so it can save images in any format that that library supports.

 Use the ``drop_alpha`` parameter to drop the alpha channel from the image.
 This defaults to ``True``.
 Some image formats such as JPG do not support alpha channels, and Pillow will throw an error if you try to save an image with the alpha channel in that format.